In this section:

 To run this promotion authors and JHP could:

-To claim the discount readers would need to:
+To claim the discount, readers would need to:

 If you would like to run a promotion, please post your request in the the Help forum under Sales & Distribution/Other queries.
-And make sure to add this promotion to your Marketing Activities and to share with JHP on the FB closed author group.
+Make sure to add this promotion to you Marketing Activities and to share with JHP on the FB closed author group.

-We spend a lot of time dealing with queries from people saying the book is not available.
+We spend a lot of time dealing with queries from people saying their book is not available.
 Very occasionally, it’s because sales are going faster than we expected, and we’re temporarily out of stock (usually two weeks max.).
 More often, the answers fall into the following kinds of categories:

-Sometimes a bookstore in one part of the world or another complains that they can’t get hold of a book from our distributor.
+Sometimes, a bookstore in one part of the world or another complains that they can’t get hold of a book from our distributor.
 This is usually for one of the following reasons:

 There’s a raft of similar reasons.
 Do let us know if you come across any problems.
 But be precise.
-Press the shop for details—“Which store?
+Press the shop for details – Which store?
 Which manager dealt with your book?
 What date was the invoice sent?
 For how many copies?
-What was the invoice or order reference number?"
-And send those to us, with the ISBN and title of the book.
+What was the invoice or order reference number?" – and send those to us, along with the ISBN and title of the book.
 Distributors get thousands of orders from stores each day.
 They need the order reference to check.
 Virtually every time we look into this, the distributor is not at fault.

 The total number of books available in English is somewhere north of 30 million.
 The number available to buy online is over 10 million.
 The average number stocked in a bookshop (if it's a large one) is around 10,000.
 Most of these are backlist sellers relevant to the shop’s marketplace, which they know are going to sell.
-Some are new books, most of those are by well-known names.
-We can only get directly to very few of the 20,000 shops in North America/UK, they mostly buy centrally, or through wholesalers.
-So if it is not there, the most likely reason is that the information we sent out to the main buyer and wholesaler was not persuasive enough.
-Or, if it's a chain, they have allocated it to a few shops but not all of them.
+Some are new books, but most of those are by well-known names.
+We can only get directly to very few of the 20,000 shops in North America/UK, as they mostly buy centrally, or through wholesalers.
+So, if it is not there, the most likely reason is that the information we sent out to the main buyer and wholesaler was not persuasive enough.
+Or, if it's a chain, they have allocated it to a few shops, but not all of them.
 Or if they did buy it, and it is in the month of publication, it may because the book has not got to that shop yet.
 If it is later than the month after publication, it may be that the shop has had the book but sold it, and not reordered yet, or did not sell and has been returned.
 Most new books are only stocked for a few weeks and then returned if they are not selling fast enough.